Types of Tenancies

 Tenant under lease

-- A tenant cannot be evicted before the end of the term, unless the tenant violates some provision of the lease
+A tenant cannot be evicted before the end of the term unless the tenant violates some provision of the lease Tenant at will

-- The landlord and tenant may terminate this type of agreement one full rental period in advance or after 30 days written notice, whichever is longer
+The landlord and tenant may terminate this type of agreement one full rental period in advance or after 30 days of written notice, whichever is longer

-- No reason is necessary for termination of the rental agreement
+No reason is necessary for the termination of the rental agreement

-- The landlord can raise rent at any time provided they send proper legal notice terminating the tenancy and offers to allow the tenant to remain in the apartment for the increased rent
+The landlord can raise the rent at any time provided they send proper legal notice terminating the tenancy and offers to allow the tenant to remain in the apartment for the increased rent

 If the tenancy is subsidized, you may have different rights and responsibilities than those summarized in this section.
 Contact the agency that provided the subsidy.